 OPALCO offers rebates of $300 for tier 1 rated heat pump water heaters and $500 for tier 3 rated heat pump water heaters.
 Review the Heat Pump Water Heater Qualified Products List for units in our region that qualify for rebates.
 Please read the OPALCO Heat Pump Water Heater Rebate and Installation Guidelines for specific information on guidelines for rebates.

 You can find everything you ever wanted to know about heat pump water heaters and promotions by visiting http://smartwaterheat.org/.

 When comparing efficient clothes washers, it’s all about the energy performance metrics MEF (Modified Energy Factor) and the WF (Water Factor) for ENERGYSTAR qualified products.

 Note: If you have an electric water heater and purchase a new clothes washer, you may qualify for a rebate.
 See our Appliance Rebate Form for more information.

 For more information or research, visit www.consumerenergycenter.org/home/appliances and search for rebate programs that match your needs.

 If you still have questions, please contact our Energy Savings Specialist.

 Reduce the risk of Vampire Energy by using Advanced Power Strips, which shut off power to electronic devices when not in use.
 Advanced Power Strips can be purchased and installed without a professional technician’s help, and are effective immediately – just plug in, and start saving!
-Please check out the Advanced Power Strip Qualified Product List to be eligible for the rebate.
+Please check out the BPA Advanced Power Strip Qualified Products List to be eligible for the rebate.